GavrilenkoA/DBP-Finder/README.md

 # DBP-Finder

 ## Introduction
-Advanced deep learning tool developed for the precise identification of DNA-binding proteins (DBPs).
-Using state-of-the-art pretrained language model (Ankh), DBP-finder accurately predicts DBPs from protein sequence data, aiding researchers in understanding genetic regulation and protein function.
+DBP-Finder is an advanced deep learning tool designed for the precise identification of DNA-binding proteins (DBPs).
+Leveraging the power of state-of-the-art pretrained language models (PLMs), particularly Ankh, DBP-Finder accurately predicts DNA-binding proteins from protein sequence data.
+This tool empowers researchers to gain deeper insights into genetic regulation and protein function.

 ##  Installation